GreenfieldOfIbexes/K.K.-Peas/README.md

 All client code is in the **src** directory, where we decided to split the work in four subdirectories, **actions**, **reducers** and **containers** for the Redux part, and **components** for React, to separate concerns.
 We agreed that it would be best to keep the Redux _store_ and React _index_ files in the root src directory.
 The **components**, and **containers** are split even farther with a directory for each separate widget.
-We decided to structure our widget components individually, with the consensus that each widget would have it's own CSS file.
+We decided to structure our widget components individually, with the consensus that each component would have it's own CSS file.
-Some decided to break it event farther, into a directory for each individual component of their widget.

 This structure allows for easy efficient navigation between files, and avoidance of conflicts.